The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Electric Chair (F. & S. II.76) is estimated to be worth between £7,000 and £10,500.
-This signed screenprint, created in 1971, has shown consistent value growth, with an auction history of 21 total sales since its entry to the market in February 2005.
-The hammer price over the past five years has ranged from £6,317 in June 2025 to £11,088 in July 2022.
-The average annual growth rate of this artwork is -4%.
+The value of Andy Warhol's Electric Chair (F. & S. II.76) (signed) is estimated to be worth between £7,500 and £11,000.
+Over the past five years, the hammer price ranges from £6,317 in June 2025 to £11,088 in July 2022.
+This artwork has shown a value decrease, with an average annual growth rate of -4%.
+This work has an impressive auction history, having been sold 23 times at auction since its initial sale in 2005.
 The edition size of this artwork is limited to 250.

 Meaning & Analysis